Semi-linear stars are contractible: Introduction

 \textbf{Corollary.} \begin{enumerate} \item \emph{Every definable set is a finite union of relatively open definable subsets which are definably simply-connected.}

 \item \emph{Every bounded definable set is a finite union of relatively open definable subsets which are definably contractible.} \end{enumerate}

 \begin{proof} Let $X$ be a definable set, $\cal C'$ a special linear decomposition of $R^n$ partitioning it, and $\cal C$ its restriction to $X$.
 Then $X$ is clearly the finite union of all stars $\st_{\cal C}(C)=\st_{\cal C'}(C)\cap X$, for $C\in \cal C$.
-Since each $\st_{\cal C'}(C)$ is open, $\st_{\cal C}(C)$ is relatively open in $X$.
+Since each $\st_{\cal C'}(C)$ is open (\cite[Lemma 2.16]{eep2}), $\st_{\cal C}(C)$ is relatively open in $X$.
 It is also definably simply-connected, by Theorem B. If, moreover, $X$ is bounded, then $\st_{\cal C}(C)$ is also definably contractible, by Theorem A. \end{proof}

-\emph{The main idea of the proof of Proposition 1.} Our strategy is to construct, for each $D\in \cal D$, a \emph{canonical retraction} of $cl(D)$ to the closure of the \emph{half-cell} $C'\sub C$.
+\emph{The main idea of the proof of Proposition 1.} The next two paragraphs involve notions that are defined in Section \ref{preliminaries}, and their reading may be postponed until later.
+Our strategy is to construct, for each $D\in \cal D$, a \emph{canonical retraction} of $cl(D)$ to the closure of the \emph{half-cell} $C'\sub C$.
 The virtue of such a retraction is two-fold.
-First, its restriction to $C\cup D$ is a deformation retraction of $C\cup D$ to $C'$ (Lemma \ref{Hinside}).
+First, its restriction to $C\cup D$ is a deformation retraction of $C\cup D$ to $C'$ (Lemma \ref{Hinside} and Claim \ref{Hinside2}).
 Second, if $E$ is another cell in $\cal D$, contained in the boundary of $D$, then the canonical retraction of $cl(D)$ to $cl(C')$ extends that of $cl(E)$ to $cl(C')$ (Lemma \ref{extend}).
 As a consequence, we can combine the above retractions together and obtain a deformation retraction of $Y$ to $C'$ (Proposition \ref{main1}).
 Finally, we observe that $C'$ is definably contractible (Lemma \ref{contract}).

-The canonical retraction is in fact given relative to some \emph{corner} $c$ of $C$.
+The canonical retraction is in fact given relative to a \emph{corner} $c$ of $C$.
 To simplify the presentation, we first define it for a \emph{canonical} linear cell $D$, a \emph{face} $C$ of $D$ and $c=0$ (Definition \ref{def-cancontr}).
-For an arbitrary bounded linear cell, the construction is delayed until Definition \ref{def-cangen}.
+For an arbitrary bounded linear cell, the construction is deferred to Definition \ref{def-cangen}.
 Definition \ref{def-cancontr} is by recursion on $n$ and runs in parallel with Claim \ref{indeed}, where we prove that, at the recursive step, the resulting map $H_n$ is indeed a deformation retraction with the required properties.
 The definition is rather intricate and to facilitate its reading we illustrate it with Example \ref{ex1}.
-The choice of our construction, and especially of retracting $Y$ to $C'$ as opposed to $C$, is provided with an explanation in Remark \ref{explainC'}.\\
+The choice of our construction, and especially of retracting $Y$ to $C'$ as opposed to $C$, is given an explanation in Remark \ref{explainC'}.\\